Relaxing the I.I.D. Assumption: Adaptively Minimax Optimal Regret via Root-Entropic Regularization: Introduction

 \section{Introduction}

-A fundamental goal in statistics is to obtain guarantees on the quality of methods used to make predictions.
-Often, such guarantees are obtained via assumptions on the joint dependence structure of data.
-While these assumptions may be pragmatic, and motivate methods that can perform well in practice, it is \emph{impossible} to be sure that an apparent dependence structure observed in past data will continue.
-This impossibility highlights the inherent limitations of such assumptions: any guarantees about predictive performance may fail in practice if the assumed dependency does not hold.
-In particular, statistical methods that are optimal under a specific family of dependence structures may be far from optimal under another.
+In this work, we are concerned with obtaining guarantees on the quality of methods used to make decisions in light of data.
+Often, such guarantees are obtained via assumptions on the distribution of data.
+One important example of such an assumption is that data are independent and identically distributed (\iid{}).
+While this type of assumption on the joint dependence structure of data may be pragmatic, and can motivate methods that seem to perform well in practice, it is \emph{impossible} to be sure that apparent structure observed in past data will continue.
+This impossibility highlights the inherent limitations of such assumptions: any guarantees about performance may fail in practice if the assumed dependency does not hold, and statistical methods that are optimal under a specific family of dependence structures may be far from optimal under another.
 It is of practical interest to determine when the performance of statistical methods is robust to the dependence structures that they are designed for, and to quantify how performance guarantees degrade as assumptions on the dependence structure are relaxed.
-While we can prove theorems about the performance of existing statistical methods under dependence modelling assumptions, ideally, guarantees should be agnostic to the dynamics of the real world.
-We propose that statistical methods be designed with such agnostic guarantees in mind, so that they \emph{adapt} to the unknown dependence structure underlying the data and perform as well as if the true dependence structure were known \emph{a priori}.
+Thus, contrary to guarantees that hold only under a specific dependence modelling assumption, guarantees should, ideally, hold regardless of the true nature of the data.